 In these situations you have to decide what is the best option in terms of your safety.
 Either keep moving or, if necessary, make a fuss and draw attention to the misbehavior.
 The chances are very good that people will rush to your defense.
 You can also look for a family or an authority figure, like a policeman, to stand near.

 There are a few things to keep in mind when you travel solo in India:

-- Get a local SIM card when you arrive at the airport.
+- Get an International SIM card ahead of your trip.
 Everything is done by WhatsApp in India, and the WiFi is not always reliable.
 Staying connected helps a lot as you travel.

 - Plan your transportation so you don’t arrive late at night.
 Try to travel during the daytime.

 - If you take an Indian train, book first (1AC) or second class (2AC), or chair car (CC).

 - Don’t give beggars money.
 It will attract attention to you – you could get swarmed

 - Unless you are on the beach in Goa, dress modestly and avoid tight or skimpy clothes.
 I generally wear Indian clothes, or a fusion of Indian and western.
 I prefer flowing clothes that cover my shoulders, my cleavage, and my legs.